-Human Rights at St. Thomas University School of Law
+Human Rights at St. Thomas University College of Law

 Viewbook: View Our Viewbook

-St. Thomas University School of Law is a law school committed to human rights and social justice-committed to teaching, training, and empowering the next generation of human rights advocates and decision makers through our globally unique LL.M.
+St. Thomas University College of Law is a law school committed to human rights and social justice-committed to teaching, training, and empowering the next generation of human rights advocates and decision makers through our globally unique LL.M.
 Program; and committed to original research in the field through our J.S.D.
 Program in Intercultural Human Rights.
 Through programs like our Human Trafficking Academy, we address the cutting edge of global issues of concern and train students to solve these problems responsibly.
 Through projects such as the Human Rights Institute we dedicate ourselves to helping those in need in our own community.
 Locally and globally, we are devoted to shining a light on current human rights issues through our annual conferences and symposia, our Intercultural Human Rights Law Review, ranked No. 6 in the world in academic impact.
 We challenge you to join us and together walk the path towards a world public order of human dignity.

 Message from the Director